 This group helps to repair one’s ego in order to build ego strength.
 Fostering positive self-esteem and knowing your self-worth also helps individuals learn empowerment, self-love and learning how to “date yourself” in order to move forward in life with confidence and healthy self-esteem.

 In addition to the therapeutic support involved in our program, learning relapse prevention techniques assists our clients in identifying the triggers they have related to addiction, as well as, healthier ways to cope with triggers and social settings, in order to prevent relapse.

 Fear is an emotion that has been fundamental to our ancestors survival, a warning that danger is present.
 However, many live their lives in a constant state of fear in spite of a lack of present danger.
 Much of the time, these irrational fears keep us from creating a life worth living.
 This group focuses on identifying these irrational fears and removing their power.

 The Life Skills Support Groups combine the objectives of removing substance and mental health barriers to employment and personal relationships through exercises that promote practical outcomes.
 Participants will learn coping strategies to deal with their emotional concerns, and gain knowledge about the culture of the work environment.
-Personal strengths will be identifies in dealing with stress related issues.
+Personal strengths will be identified in dealing with stress-related issues.
 Participants can expect to become empowered to pursue education/employment goals while improving in the area of general life skills.

 CREATIVE EXPRESSION GROUPS

 Bringing the traditional 12 Steps of AA and NA to life!
 By combining art and craft projects that are both fun and therapeutic, the projects are designed to be accessible to people with all levels of artistic skills.
 Our Creative Steps Group provides an opportunity to put the life-empowering 12 Steps into a physical form that can be seen, held and brought home as a reminder of where to keep the focus on recovery.